The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

 About Rose Hips

 Rose hips are the fruits of the rose plant.
-Though they are usually a red to orange colored, the color can vary from purple to black.
+Though they are usually red to orange coloured, the colour can vary from purple to black.

 Rose hips are widely consumed in a variety of ways.

 They are eaten raw, taking care to avoid eating the hairs in the fruit, as they cause itching.
 They are also used to make jam, jelly, marmalade.
 They are used in bread and soups and even used to make wine.
 Rose hips can be brewed to make tea.

 Pet food for pets like guinea pigs and other rodents is made to meet the vitamin C requirements of these pets as they cannot manufacture vitamin C.

 They are also fed to horses to improve their coat condition and aid in the growth of the new hoof.

 Rosehip seed oil is a vegetable oil that is derived from the seeds of the rose fruits - the rose hips of the plant Rosa moschata or Rosa rubiginosa which grows in the wild.

 Most of the best quality rosehip seed oil is produced in Chile and Argentina.
 Studies have confirmed its efficacy in a variety of skin related problems.